marko16495/ultra-marketplace/src/app/mock-data/README.md

 ## mock-data

-Contains some initial data.
+Contains some initial data,

-I'm using InjectionTokens to make overriding these values in tests easier.
+that's written to localStorage the first time user opens the application.